 4.Effexor (venlafaxine hydrochloride) US prescribing information.
 Wyeth Pharmaceuticals December, 2012.

 5.Luvox (fluvoxamine maleate) US prescribing information.
-ANI Pharmaceuticals November, 2012.
+Jazz Pharmaceuticals, Inc. January, 2017.

 6.Serzone (nefazodone hydrochloride) US prescribing information.
 Bristol-Myers Squibb Company January, 2005.

 7.Pexeva (paroxetine mesylate) US prescribing information.
 Noven Therapeutics, LLC December, 2012.

 8.Bernard L, Stern R, Lew D, Hoffmeyer P. Serotonin syndrome after concomitant treatment with linezolid and citalopram.
 Clin Infect Dis 2003 May 1;36(9):1197.